petertretyakov/Iuliia/README.md

 }
 ```

-To use your schema with `Iuliia` initialize in with schema URL
+To use your schema with `Iuliia` initialize it with schema URL

 ```swift
 let iuliia = try!
 Iuliia(schemaURL: /path/to/your/custom/schema.json)